valitydev/control-center/projects/matez/README.md

-# Matez
+# MatEz

+Core is a custom library designed to enhance and streamline Angular application development.
+It provides a set of reusable components, directives, and services that can be easily integrated into your Angular projects.

+- Table
+- Dialog
+- Tag
+- Value
+- ...and others

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.1.0.
+> This project was generated using [Angular CLI](https://github.com/angular/angular-cli).

 ## Code scaffolding